allenai/discoveryworld/README.md

 A direct link to a limited archive containing only videos of the baseline agents playing DiscoveryWorld is [available here](https://drive.google.com/file/d/1I34EMVRUIIOppQFX3RueG4Nl75n8_zlJ/view?usp=drive_link).

 ### 1.5.
-I want to view the instructions provided to the human scientists when they played DiscoveryWorld
+I want to view the instructions provided to the human scientists when they played DiscoveryWorld.
 Please find the instructions provided to the human scientists in `README-USERSTUDY.md`.

+### 1.6.
+I want to see a human scientist playthrough of a DiscoveryWorld task.

+Please find a narrated human playthrough of one of the shortest tasks, Proteomics (on Normal difficulty), [available on Youtube](https://www.youtube.com/watch?v=hKWd-pwF0_E).

 ## 2. Installation and Running